 The CTA Ventra U-Pass is non-transferable as it carries your photo and name.
 The CTA reserves the right to require a student to show a valid school identification card upon request.
 If this condition is violated, the U-Pass will be confiscated for the duration of the valid dates without reimbursement and the person may be subject to arrest and prosecution.

-Students who already own a Ventra card will also be issued a U-Pass because U Pass is the only fare card that can have the student rate entitlement added to the card.
-Both cards will be active but will have separate accounts.
+Students who already own a Ventra card will also be issued a U-Pass because U Pass is the only fare card that can have the student rate entitlement added.
+Both cards will be active, but will have separate accounts.
 The system currently does not allow balance transfers between cards.
-If the student wishes to de-activate the Ventra card he or she can do so, however, the $5 fee for the cost of the Ventra card is non-refundable.
+If the student wishes to de-activate the Ventra card, he or she may do so; however, the $5 fee for the cost of the Ventra card is non-refundable.
 Also, the $5 fee applies to each card that is purchased, so the fee cannot be waived for students who have already purchased a Ventra card.